sakshi534/Predicting_Categorical_Variable/README.md

 # Predicting_Categorical_Variable
+## Challenge
-#Challenge Analysis of data contained in folder that contains 100 identically formatted csv files.
+The data is in a folder that contains 100 identically formatted csv files.
 Each file contains 2000 records and 460 variables.

+Following steps are to be covered:
+1. Import the files and merge them into a single dataset.

+2. Conduct exploratory steps you would on any new dataset, including any visuals to describe the dataset.

+3. Create a model to predict the binary categorical variable named “target” including:

+a.
+A methodology for variable selection.

+b.
+A methodology to determine whether and to what level the model is over-fit.

+c.
+An analysis of: Most Important variables, Direction of effect of the variables, quality of the fit.

+d.
+Any visualizations you would create to explain the model to business users.